 Ambroise Vollard was a pretty well-known person among most of the European artists of the early 20th century.
 He was a merchant, businessman, entrepreneur.
 His range of business interests was not connected with cubist portraits, but primarily with the works of arts in general.

-He had an ability to find the talented painters, buy their paintings wholesale, advertise the “genius” in the best galleries and salons, and then sell the works triple the price.
+He had the ability to find talented painters, buy their paintings wholesale, advertise the “genius” in the best galleries and salons, and then sell the works triple the price.
 Nevertheless, many outstanding artists including Gauguin, Cezanne, and van Gogh were grateful to him for his financial and moral support.

 Vollard’s Reaction to Cubism and His Cubist Portrait